Hexagram 6:

 Line 6: 或錫之鞶帶終朝三褫之

-pánthe leather big, champion's belt
+pánthe leather big

-zhōngby the end of, throughout
+zhōngby the end of

 zhāothe morning

-sānone will be three times; three times
+sānone will be three times

 Practical Guidance

 You're a rational engineer who keeps encountering problems that logic alone can't solve.
 Code that works perfectly in testing fails in production for reasons the debugger can't capture.
 Teams that look optimal on paper produce mediocre work.
 Decisions that make analytical sense feel wrong.
 Jung's conflict: trained scientist, practicing psychiatrist, credentialed in Western empiricism—but his patients' dreams kept referencing symbols they'd never encountered, myths from cultures they'd never studied.
 Coincidences clustered around psychological breakthroughs in ways probability couldn't explain.
 The rational framework said: ignore it, confirmation bias, pattern-seeking brain.
 The clinical evidence said: something's happening here.
 He couldn't resolve the conflict by choosing one side.
 Abandoning empiricism would make him a mystic, not a scientist.
 Ignoring the synchronistic patterns would make him blind to data.
 So he did what Hexagram 6 advises: halt halfway.
 Don't force resolution.
 Let the conflict persist and see what emerges from the tension.
 Synchronicity emerged: meaningful coincidence that operates outside causality.
 Not mysticism—a proposed principle as rigorous as he could make it, acknowledging limits of rational explanation while remaining committed to systematic observation.
-The I Ching became his method: not for prediction, but for mapping the psyche's relationship to the moment.
+The I-Ching became his method: not for prediction, but for mapping the psyche's relationship to the moment.
 When inner state and outer circumstance correspond without causal link, that's synchronicity.
 Your version: the conflict between measurable metrics and felt experience.
 Between what the data says and what your instinct tells you.
 Between best practices and contextual judgment.
 You can't abandon one for the other—you need both.
 The failure mode isn't having the conflict.
 The failure mode is trying to resolve it by eliminating one side.
 Pure rationalism makes you blind to emergent properties, human factors, the unmeasurable.
 Pure intuition makes you sloppy, inconsistent, unable to scale.
 The conflict is structural—opposing forces that naturally diverge.
 Jung's insight: some conflicts are generative.
 The tension between empiricism and mysticism produced his most important work.
 Not by resolving into synthesis, but by maintaining both poles and exploring what happens in between.
 That's where synchronicity lives—in the space rationality can't fully explain but experience confirms.
 Halt halfway.
 Don't force your conflicts to premature resolution.
 The engineer who dismisses all gut instinct becomes a calculator.
 The engineer who ignores all data becomes a gambler.
 Neither works.
 Hold the tension.
 Let both sides articulate their case.
 See what emerges from the space between.

 Transformations